CodeLee13/Punk-API/README.md

     • What happens if in a couple of months, we are asked to get beers from 2 different external APIs?
 What would we have to change?

 Because of the above structure we will have flexibility to add multiple apis and fetch data from those apis.
- New Service class will be created and then it will be integrated into beer service class.
+The New Service class will be created and then it will be integrated into beer service class.